Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

     }
 ```

-The original code with the new behavior failed a test, because the browser pointed to the _Home page_ before `await context.EnablePrivacyConsentBannerFeatureAsync()` was called.
-Consequently, the `context.EnableFeatureDirectlyAsync()` didn't navigate away, the `await context.GoToHomePageAsync()` call did nothing, and the consent banner didn't appear.
+The original code with the new behavior failed a test, because the browser pointed to the _Home page_ before `await context.EnablePrivacyConsentBannerFeatureAsync()(=> context.EnableFeatureDirectlyAsync({featureId})`.
+So the `context.EnableFeatureDirectlyAsync` doesn't navigate away, the `await context.GoToHomePageAsync()` call does nothing, and the consent banner doesn't come up.

-The solution, in this case, is to call `await context.GoToHomePageAsync(onlyIfNotAlreadyThere: false)`.
-This results in a page reload, and the consent banner appears.
+The solution, in this case, is to call `await context.GoToHomePageAsync(onlyIfNotAlreadyThere: false)`, this result a reload, and the consent banner come up.